Butternut Box raises £1M for its algorithm-driven natural dog food startup

 They appear to be pushing at an open door.
 Just as in humans, obesity and related issues are said to be costing British dog owners over £200 million in vet’s fees.
 Overfeeding, and unhealthy food is leading to obesity.
 But Butternut Box’s algorithms might be one answer.
 Nolan says: “We know their age, weight, breed, activity levels and body condition.
 With this information, we can develop meals that meet the dog’s specific needs.”
 Meet the Quantified Dog.

 Why create this tailored approach?
 Well, a scientific study found that dogs who were fed a natural, home-made diet had a longer life capacity than those dogs who were fed industrial canned products.
-The difference which is mentioned in the study between those two diets is three years, which is a long time in dog years.
+The difference which is mentioned in the study between those two diets is three years, a long time in dog years.

-After starting out in a family kitchen, with daily early morning trips to London’s Smithfield meat market, Butternut Box is now based in a kitchen in west London and sources all its meat direct in Ireland and Britain.
+After starting out in a family kitchen, with daily early morning trips to London’s Smithfield meat market, Butternut Box is now based in a kitchen in West London and sources all its meat direct in Ireland and Britain.
 So far it’s cooked over 250,000 individual meals since it launched in April 2016.

 0